joel021/campus_inteligente/README.md

 # campus_inteligente

-This project is a result of an search project.
-The institutions of foments are Universidade Federal do Recôncavo da Bahia(UFRB) e CNPq.
-O grupo de pesquisa é AuX.
-No contexto de Cidades Inteligente, Campus Inteligênte é uma aplicação mobile baseada em Realidade Aumentada para fornecer informações a respeito de um local, neste caso particular, o campus da UFRB, mas pode ser generalizado.
-Leia o capítulo de livro, <a href="https://sol.sbc.org.br/livros/index.php/sbc/catalog/view/76/326/582-1">"Realidade Aumentada no contexto de Computação Ubíqua: conceitos, características e ferramentas da plataforma Android"</a>
+This project is the result of a research project.
+The funding institutions are the Federal University of Recôncavo da Bahia (UFRB) and CNPq.
+The research group is AuX.
+In the context of Smart Cities, Campus Inteligente is a mobile application based on Augmented Reality for information about a place in this particular case, the UFRB campus, but it can be generalized.
+Read the book chapter, <a href="https://sol.sbc.org.br/livros/index.php/sbc/catalog/view/76/326/582-1">""Augmented Reality in the Context of Ubiquitous Computing: Android Platform Concepts, Features and Tools"</a>

 This project is free, if you use it, please cite us!